Masa331/pohoda/README.md

 ## About

-The goal of this library is to wrap the Pohoda XMLs with very thin layer on which you can build anything you need.
+The goal of this library is to wrap Pohoda XMLs with very thin layer on which you can build anything you need.
 The library itself is very simple and tries to make no asusmptions of it's usage.

 ### Naming

 Pohoda XML uses a mix of abbreviations, czech words, and english words for naming.
-I'v decided to keep method and class names the same so user isn't confused with another layer's naming.
+I'v decided to keep method and class names the same.
 The only difference is everything is snake cased and downcased.

 For example: